-This topic introduces the set of fundamental concepts you need to understand in order to use Azure Databricks effectively.
+This article introduces the set of fundamental concepts you need to understand in order to use Azure Databricks Workspace effectively.

 A web-based interface to documents that contain runnable commands, visualizations, and narrative text.

 An interface that provides organized access to visualizations.

 A package of code available to the notebook or job running on your cluster.
 Databricks runtimes include many libraries and you can add your own.

 A collection of MLflow runs for training a machine learning model.

 This section describes the interfaces that Azure Databricks supports for accessing your assets: UI, API, and command-line (CLI).